 Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation precedent suggesting that further developments of a similar nature might also be appropriate.
 Peckham and Nunhead.
-237 237 796 Policy 17 4, 5 bedroom properties in developments of 10 units or The AAP sets out minimum dwelling sizes for all developments.
+237 796 Policy 17 4, 5 bedroom properties in developments of 10 units or more, and that 35% of units be affordable.
+It would be The AAP sets out minimum dwelling sizes for all developments.
 Affordable housing requirements are calculated based on the number of habitable rooms, with room of 27.5sqm or more being classed as two habitable rooms.
 This is set out in our adopted (2008) and draft (2011) Affordable Housing supplementary planning documents.
 Our evidence base for why we require the different percentages of family dwellings is set out in our Core Strategy housing background papers one and two, based on a number of housing studies including our Strategic Housing Market Assessment (2010), our Housing Requirements Study (2009) and our Affordable Housing Viability Study (2010).
-LBS strongly encourages developers to engage in formal requirements, while still satisfying developers' commercial imperatives.
-Certainly, on major development sites, early and frequent engagement with the local community should be the norm pre-application discussions prior to submitting a planning application so that the application can be discussed in detail before an application is submitted.
-Consultation on a planning application is carried out in accordance with our adopted Statement of Community Involvement (SCI) (2008).
-The SCI sets out minimum requirements for engagement when preparing planning policy documents and when consulting on planning applications.
+LBS strongly encourages developers to engage in formal pre-application discussions prior to submitting a planning application so that the application can be discussed in detail before an application is carried out in accordance with our adopted Statement of Community Involvement (SCI) (2008).
+The SCI sets out minimum requirements for engagement when preparing planning applications.
 238 796 Policy 19 This policy should more prominently highlight biodiversity issues, in particular habitats for invertebrate life.
 "Ribbons" of land - often alongside railway lines, existing and disused - often provide a vital corridor through which wildlife can move, develop and flourish away from the highly managed open Reference to the council's biodiversity action plan has been included in paragraph 4.6.7 and 7.5.20 of the publication/submission version AAP.
 The council is in the process of reviewing the Biodiversity Action Plan 2006-2010 and a revised action plan will be published later this year.